Persistence B-Spline Grids: Stable Vector Representation of Persistence Diagrams Based on Data Fitting: Abstract

-\textbf{Abstract}: Over the last decades, many attempts have been made to optimally integrate machine learning (ML) and topological data analysis.
+Many attempts have been made in recent decades to integrate machine learning (ML) and topological data analysis.
 A prominent problem in applying persistent homology to ML tasks is finding a vector representation of a persistence diagram (PD), which is a summary diagram for representing topological features.
-From the perspective of data fitting, a stable vector representation, {\it persistence B-spline grid} (PB), is proposed based on the efficient technique of progressive-iterative approximation for least-squares B-spline surface fitting.
-Meanwhile, we theoretically prove that the PB method is stable with respect to the metrics defined on the PD space, i.e., the $p$-Wasserstein distance and the bottleneck distance.
-The proposed method was tested on a synthetic dataset, datasets of randomly generated PDs, data of a dynamical system, and 3D CAD models.
+From the perspective of data fitting, a stable vector representation, namely, \emph{persistence B-spline grid} (PBSG), is proposed based on the efficient technique of progressive-iterative approximation for least-squares B-spline function fitting.
+We theoretically prove that the PBSG method is stable with respect to the metric of 1-Wasserstein distance defined on the PD space.
+The proposed method was tested on a synthetic data set, data sets of randomly generated PDs, data of a dynamical system, and 3D CAD models, showing its effectiveness and efficiency.